feelixs/find-song/README.md

 If the youtube search didn't yield any results or didn't match, it searches the Spotify API to find exact matches of the song name & artists from the ACRCloud request.

-If none of those work, find-song defualts to constructing a link using ACRCloud's database website, aha-music.com.
+If none of those work, find-song defaults to constructing a link using ACRCloud's database website, aha-music.com.

 <br />